 The Rees-Williams Collection of Georgian, Victorian and Edwardian Children's Books

-YSJ Historical Archives
+York St John Historical Archives

-Please email firstname.lastname@example.org for further information, to arrange a visit, or to deposit items of interest.
-Alternatively, please write to us at: Library & Learning Services, York St John University, Lord Mayor's Walk, York YO31 7EX.
+Please email email@example.com for further information, to arrange a visit, or to deposit items of interest.
+Alternatively, please write to us at: Library and Learning Services, York St John University, Lord Mayor's Walk, York YO31 7EX.

 Yorkshire Theatres playbills and posters

 Further playbills from the Yorkshire Theatres are deposited with York City Archive.
-These cover much of the nineteenth century, although there are gaps in the collection from the latter part of the century.
+These cover much of the 19th century, although there are gaps in the collection from the latter part of the century.
 A small amount of playbills from the Yorkshire circuit are housed at the Borthwick Institute.
 There are also both playbills and posters in the post-1945 Theatre Royal Archive Collection housed at York St John University.
 Many of the playbills from these collections provide historical detail and unwitting testimony which illuminates the social and political history of the time.

 Part of the agreement between the Theatre Royal and York St John University in respect to the Theatre Royal Archive, was to look at the eventual digitisation of the collection.
 It was felt that a collaborative pilot project between all parties (to include the University of York which hosts the cataloguing records of the York Minster Library) to digitise a small number of playbills as a pilot project, would afford a superb platform for, and generate interest in, the playbills themselves and the Theatre Royal Archive generally.
-There would also be the added possibility that further playbills, from the ‘missing’ period of the nineteenth century, would be discovered and added to the collections.
+There would also be the added possibility that further playbills, from the 'missing' period of the 19th century, would be discovered and added to the collections.